MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 - In 17.1, we introduced peripheral register and RTOS views for embedded developers.
 We continue to improve the capabilities of those views with usability improvements in 17.2:
   - The RTOS tool window is now hidden by default.
 It prevents showing a tool window with error messages that aren't relevant when you're not using an RTOS.
-  - When you double click on an RTOS object in the tool window, it adds a watch for the object.
+  - When you choose (double-click) an RTOS object in the tool window, it adds a watch for the object.
   - When you select the start and end values for the stack pointer in the RTOS tool window, it's opened in the memory window.
   - We've added thread awareness for device targets to the call stack window.
   - Users can now select a pin icon next to peripherals, registers, or fields to pin them the top of the Peripheral View.